Dishwasher Size Guide – Types, Dimensions, Capacity & Advice

 You May Also Like

 What Is An XXL Dishwasher? – (And How Much Bigger Is It?)

 7. Dishwasher Drawers

 Dishwasher drawers are a stylish and practical choice, especially for smaller kitchens or as a secondary dishwasher in a large kitchen, if you opt for an additional single-drawer version.
 They come in single and double-drawer variants that slide out horizontally.

 Both size types are available as freestanding or integrated models.
-The dimensions are quite similar though.

 Single Drawer Dishwasher Approximate dimensions: Width 60 cm (24 inches), Depth 57 cm (22.5 inches), Height 45 cm (18 inches)

 Double Drawer Dishwasher Approximate dimensions: Width 60 cm (24 inches), Depth 57 cm (22.5 inches), Height 82 cm (32 inches)

 Dishwasher Drawers – Pros, Cons & Options Explored

 Countertop dishwashers (sometimes called tabletop dishwashers or portable dishwashers) are the smallest type and are perfect for small apartments, offices, or households with fewer dishes.
 As the name suggests, these compact units are designed to fit comfortably on most countertops.